-Total numbers of colonies were calculated and total number of bactera |ml of urine was estimated.
-1000 colonies os equal to 100000|ml of urine.
+Total numbers of colonies were calculated and total number of bacteria per ml of urine was estimated.
+1000 colony-forming units (CFU)/mL and more than 10,000 CFU/mL, respectively, for clean-catch midstream urine specimens.
 The result interpreted is significant of urinary tract infection.